studiometa/alfred-productive-workflow/README.md

 ## To-do

-- [x] Merge results for a given resource that have the same ID
-- [ ] Filter results from the script to be able to use the `rerun` feature and reload the list when it is updated
 - [ ] Clean log files periodically (daily ?)
+- [ ] Display error notification when starting a timer has failed